 - Sunsets can be really calming.
 This is not something new, but it was further reinforced this summer.
 On days when I was overwhelmed and exhausted, God paints the sky and just looking at it is calming.

 - Music is how my soul speaks.
 I don’t know how that works, but I latch onto a song and play it on repeat for days.
 My soul needs—desperately needs—to hear the message that that song has its lyrics.
 When my soul has no words, it finds some.
 Music defines every season of my life so far.
 My first job was “Ride” by Twenty-One Pilots.
 My accident and rehab was “You’re Going To Be OK” by Jenn Johnson.
 Montana was “Mountains” by Biffy Clyro.
 Those are only a few of the songs that defined the many seasons.

 - Jam sessions are required.
 It surprisingly therapeutic to turn up music and open the windows while you’re driving.

 - Naps are life.
 It is funny how when we were little, naps were torture as life was not to be missed.
-When we become adults though, naps are necessary for us to put or best foot forward.
+When we become adults though, naps are necessary for us to put our best foot forward.

 - Jesus loves in the sweetest ways-if you have eyes to see.
 In the midst of shoving me—not just pushing me—He showed me I’m loved by allowing the kid I was watching to be all cuddly and fall asleep on my shoulder.
-He knew that I just needed someone to love and allow me to love.
+He knew that I just needed someone to love and allow me to love him.

 - I have to push the envelope in regards to my healing.
 I can’t base how I’m going to be based on how I am right if I keep working towards 100%.
 I may not get there, but I definitely won’t improve if I sit on my butt and watch TV 24/7.